Hello There! I'm George Jose Ambooken

 I combine my love for gaming with video editing to make game trailers and videos that guide the implementation of specific game mechanics within the Unity Game Engine.

-Join me on a journey through my passion for gaming, where every line of code, every pixel, and every gameplay mechanic come together to create memorable adventures.
 Explore my wide collection of projects and see how I turn ideas into reality, one script at a time.

 2020